-- 17.1.
-Eligibility for Retirement Payment.
-Upon retiring on a service pension, an employee shall be eligible for a bonus payment based on the number of unused sick days remaining to the employee's credit. - 17.2.
-Calculation of Payment.
+- 17.1 Eligibility for Retirement Payment.
+Upon retiring on a service pension, an employee shall be eligible for a bonus payment based on the number of unused sick days remaining to the employee's credit as long as it falls under State and Federal laws. - 17.2 Calculation of Payment.
 Upon retiring on pension, an employee shall be eligible for a one-time payment based on the number of unused sick days remaining to the employee's credit.
-The payment to retirees will be calculated as follows: - (a) The number of unused sick days will be divided in half; - (b) The result in (a) will be multiplied by the value of a day's pay for the employee at retirement; - (c) The resulting figure will constitute the payment, except that in no case shall the payment exceed \$8,000.
+The payment to retirees will be calculated as follows: - (a) The number of unused sick hours will be divided in half; - (b) The result in (a) will be multiplied by the value of the hourly pay rate for the employee at retirement; - (c) The resulting figure will constitute the payment, except that in no case shall the payment exceed what is New Jersey State Law.